Engrossing (law): Repeal

-The Acts regulating badgers were repealed in 1772 by 12 Geo III, c 71, An Act for repealing several laws therein mentioned against Badgers, Engrossers, Forestallers, and Regrators and for indemnifying Persons against Prosecutions for Offences committed against the said Acts.
+The Acts regulating badgers were repealed in 1772 by the Repeal of Certain Laws Act 1772.
 However, it was found not to have effectually repealed them because of repeated prohibitions in previous Acts.
-In 1800, one John Rusby was indicted for having bought ninety quarters of oats at 41 shillings per quarter and selling thirty of them at 43 shillings the same day.
+In 1800, one called John Rusby was indicted for having bought ninety quarters of oats at 41 shillings per quarter and selling thirty of them at 43 shillings the same day.
 Lord Kenyon, the presiding judge, argued strongly against the repealing act, and addressed the jury strongly against the accused.
 Rusby was heavily fined, but, on appeal, the court was equally divided as to whether engrossing, forestalling and regrating were still offences at common law.
-Another repealing act was required in 1844 when the Forestalling, Regrating, etc. Act 1844 (7 & 8 Vic. c 24, An Act for abolishing the Offences of Forestalling, regrating and engrossing, and for repealing certain Statutes passed in restraint of Trade), finally tidied up the law by repealing 19 other Acts passed between the reigns of Henry III and Edward VI.
+Another repealing act was required in 1844 when the Forestalling, Regrating, etc. Act 1844 (7 & 8 Vict. c.
+24), An Act for abolishing the Offences of Forestalling, regrating and engrossing, and for repealing certain Statutes passed in restraint of Trade, finally tidied up the law by repealing 19 other acts of Parliament passed between the reigns of Henry III and Edward VI.